 1. Generally, only University affiliated groups may use University buildings and outdoor spaces to solicit funds, raise money or to solicit goods or services, and must have a solicitation permit to do so.

-2. Executive Council may permit exceptions, but the content of the solicitation may not be considered in making this decision.
+2. Chancellor and/or Cabinet may permit exceptions, but the content of the solicitation may not be considered in making this decision.

 G. Rental of Campus Unassigned Property to Non-Students

 1. The University owns several Unassigned Properties suitable for residential occupation.
 The Chancellor may designate certain unassigned properties (as deemed appropriate) for use by the arts schools for temporary, short term housing in connection with guest artists or other visitors to campus.

 2. University-provided housing is considered a benefit for income tax purposes.

 3. The University will determine rental amounts for all Unassigned Properties based on fair market value, in compliance with IRS regulations, and will develop the terms and conditions for renting such Unassigned Properties to employees and non-employees.

 4. Any rental arrangements involving Facilities Management employees must be approved by the Vice Chancellor for Finance and Administration.